Is Merkel slipping away from the vaccination debate? Countries are already loosening up – Union speaks of opening up hotels and restaurants

 “In a few weeks we will probably have more vaccine than appointment requests,” said Federal Health Minister Jens Spahn (CDU) of the newspaper.
 “Company doctors in particular should then help to convince with low-threshold vaccination offers.”
 In this way, those who “are not looking for the counter-argument, but the opportunity” could also be won over to vaccination.

 In any case, Vice Chancellor Olaf Scholz (SPD) promised a quick clarification of the open questions on Sunday.
 He thinks it is realistic that the planned regulation will come into the cabinet on Wednesday and receive the approval of the Bundestag and Bundesrat by Friday, said Scholz on Sunday in the ARD program “Report from Berlin”.
-“We have the ambition that we get this approval and that would also be right for the rights of the citizens.”fn / AFP / dpa) *Merkur.de is an offer from IPPEN.MEDIA.
+“We have the ambition to get this approval and that would also be right for the rights of the citizens.”
+Health Minister Jens Spahn (CDU) confirmed this plan on Monday. (fn / AFP / dpa) *Merkur.de is an offer from IPPEN.MEDIA.

 #Merkel #slipping #vaccination #debate #Countries #loosening #Union #speaks #opening #hotels #restaurants